 And therefore, if you want to avoid these mishaps, you should probably look at the labels before making the purchase.

-These days most of the rice sellers promote their rice as per their usage.
+These days, most rice sellers promote their rice per their usage.

 So, do keep an eye on it as well.

-Other than that, you should always remember that there are only three types of rice in the world.
+Besides that, you should always remember that there are only three types of rice worldwide.